-Redwood is quite strong, durable, and resists just about any weather condition.
+Redwood is quite strong and durable and resists just about any weather condition.

 Because of its resistance to moisture and heat, you do not have to stain it as often compared to most other woods.

-Unfortunately, redwood is subject to termite damage which other woods such as cedar resists.
+Unfortunately, redwood is subject to termite damage which other woods, such as cedar, resist.

 You do not see pine often used in garage doors.
-But they do provide a natural beauty along with a scent that makes them a good choice.
+But they provide a natural beauty and a scent that makes them a good choice.

-Unfortunately, pine must be stained every year if you want to keep it strong and resistant to the sun and the elements.
+Unfortunately, pine must be stained yearly if you want to keep it strong and resistant to the sun and the elements.

 But if you do not mind the extra maintenance, then pine is a great wood to improve the aesthetic appearance of your home.